folio-org/mod-finc-config/README.md

 Thus, to activate harvesting of holding files you need to define ezb credentials and add a filter called *EZB holdings* with a file called *EZB file*.

+The EZB URL needs to be configured using the environment variable `EZB_DOWNLOAD_URL`.
+This URL must include a '%s' placeholder, which will be substituted with the bidId when processing requests.

 Proxy settings are honored.
 Use system properties `http.proxyHost`, `http.proxyPort` , `https.proxyHost`, `https.proxyPort`, `http.nonProxyHosts` or environment variables `HTTP_PROXY`
 , `HTTPS_PROXY`, `NO_PROXY` if running as Docker container.